QSPFoundation/qsp/README.md

 ## TODO

-* Test locals implementation
-* Test loop implementation
+* Test & improve implementation of loops
 * Update bindings
 * Implement a new way to communicate with GUI (more specific callbacks)
 * Move the whole global state into a context parameter